Cleafy5555/Code_Transcriptomics_CV/README.md

 # Transcriptomics analysis

-This repository contains cleaned and annotated R scripts for the paper "COMPARATIVE TRANSCRIPTOMICS OF EARLY CLUBROOT INFECTION REVEALS DISTINCT HOST REPROGRAMMING IN BROCCOLI, BROCCOLINI AND GAI-LAN".
+This repository contains cleaned and annotated R scripts for the paper "COMPARATIVE TRANSCRIPTOMICS OF EARLY CLUBROOT INFECTION REVEALS DISTINCT HOST REPROGRAMMING IN BROCCOLI, BROCCOLINI AND GAI-LAN" and Chapter 3 of my thesis.

 This repository contains cleaned code only.
 Raw sequencing/count files and large external annotation resources are not included.